Centre rudderless, clueless about economy: Amit Mitra | Business

 Centre rudderless, clueless about economy: Amit Mitra

 West Bengal Finance Minister Amit Mitra on Monday slammed the Centre for India's dismal GDP print in the first quarter of 2020-21, and said the Narendra Modi-led government did not spend enough on fiscal stimulus to bolster the economy amid the COVID-19 crisis.
-The country's GDP sank to a record low of 23.9 per cent in the quarter to June.
+The country's GDP contracted by a record 23.9 per cent in the quarter to June.

 Mitra, who has been critical of the Union government's efforts to revive the coronavirus-battered economy, also said "negligible" additional stimulus led to a loss of Rs 11 lakh crore of GDP.
 "Centre rudderless & clueless.
 Why did India's GDP shrink the most in the world?
 GoI spent ONLY 1 lakh crores more in April-July 2020, compared to 2019-20, while headlines scream 20 lakh crore stimulus!
 Negligible additional stimulus meant 11 lakh cr of GDP lost forever," Mitra said on Twitter.